Bulk Water Supply

 Water Filling Station Upgrade

 Council is currently upgrading its water filling stations and has recently installed three new (Abberfield) water filling stations.
 Once a bulk water permit is obtained (Step 1 below) and the user is registered (Step 2 below), customers can access the bulk water supply at any time using a credit or debit card at one of the new filling stations.

 When using the new water filling stations, customers may choose from three outlet options (80mm, 50mm, and 25 mm) and will need female camlock fittings and hoses.
 User instructions for the new stations are available here.

-The two older (Moneca) water filling stations will remain in operation on a temporary basis during the transition to the new stations.
-These are for use by Verified Primary Producers and existing customers who have credit remaining on their existing (Moneca) water cards.
+Two older (Moneca) water filling stations will remain in operation on a temporary basis during the transition to the new stations.

 Further information about the upgrade is available in the Frequently Asked Questions (FAQ).